aramis-lab/AD-DL/README.md

   Convolutional neural networks for classification of Alzheimer's disease: Overview and reproducible evaluation
 </h1>

+:warning: **Note:** :warning:
-> **Note**: This project evolved in a python package for the processing of neuroimaging data
+> This project evolved in a python package for the processing of neuroimaging data
 > with deep learning methods.
 Please use the [ClinicaDL](https://github.com/aramis-lab/clinicadl)
 > library to benefit from the last updates!